The Mask We Can’t Live Without

 “Do you have any sort of parental guardian or caregiver?”
 Ms. Clore asked.

 “I have a housekeeper, but she is on a day trip in Massachusetts.
-Also, she speaks Spanish so neither you nor I can communicate with her.”
+Also, she speaks Spanish.”
 Petunia replied.

 “Well then.”
 Ms. Clore said.
 “You may go home now but I will find a way to get in touch with your parents.
 One last thing.
 Promise me you will never bully someone or try and kill anyone ever again.”
 There was a moment of silence.